keldaanCommunity/pokemonAutoChess/changelog/patch-3.7.md

 - Bots are no longer taken into account for ELO gain/loss calculations
 - ELO elligibility is now indicated on room preparation screen
 - Game ID displayed in player profile
+- Neutral and Summon categories have been merged into one "Special" category